-- Certification of the Final EIR

-- Adoption of these Findings and the MMRP

-- Approval of the project
+- ► Certification of the Final EIR - Adoption of these findings and the MMRP - ▶ Approval of the renovation of the Jesse M. Unruh Building - (No action is being taken at this time regarding the Capitol fountain.)

 2.3.2 Trustee and Responsible Agencies